songhengyang/face_landmark_factory/README.md

 (0 means using a local camera as the input source)

-3.CNN_INPUT_SIZE, the height of the network input image (the same width and height), Such as
+3.CNN_INPUT_SIZE, the height of the network input image (height and width are the same), Such as:

     CNN_INPUT_SIZE = 64